KingCowfish/Live-Project-Contributions/README.md

 <hr>

-<p>Overall, my Live Project at The Tech Academy was a fantastic and invaluable experience which gave me the confidence and skills to succeed in my future endeavors as a Junior Developer!</p>
+<p>Overall, my Live Project at The Tech Academy was a fantastic and invaluable experience which gave me the confidence and skills to succeed in my future endeavors as a Junior Software Developer!</p>